 Production in Ohio’s section of the Utica Shale has also increased, particularly in Erie County as well as in Pickaway County and Meigs County in the south.

 Oil and Gas Industry Accidents

-The potential risk for accidents and injuries within the oil and gas industry depends on a number of factors, including the worksite or facility, the type of work being performed, the equipment and vehicles used, and more.
-While some employee positions may be relatively safe, other workers might face significant hazards on a daily basis.
+The potential risk for accidents and injuries within the oil and gas industry depends on several factors, including the worksite or facility, the type of work being performed, the equipment and vehicles used, and more.
+While some positions may be relatively safe, other workers face significant hazards daily.

-Throughout the industry, the most common types of injurious and fatal accidents include:
+Tthe most common types of injuries and fatal accidents stem from:

 - Transportation accidents

 - Struck by objects or pieces of equipment